 Once you return your acceptance form to the financial aid office indicating that you would like to take out a student loan, you will receive more detailed information on how to complete the Entrance Counseling and the Direct Loan Master Promissory Note.

 Eligibility is based on financial need as determined from information provided on the Free Application for Federal Student Aid (FAFSA).
 The fixed 5.05% interest (for loans disbursed after 7/1/18) is paid by the federal government:

 - While students are in school at least half-time

 - During an approved deferment period

 Unsubsidized Direct loans are not based on financial need.
 Eligibility is open to any qualified student.
-The interest rate is projected to be fixed at 4.45%.
+The interest rate is fixed at 5.05%.